GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/2_method.typ

   Should we already warn about the limitations of this choice ? i.e. not very realistic ]

-#draft[
+//TODO
+//#draft[
-  Mention that both source and microphones can be anywhere in the room.
+//  Mention that both source and microphones can be anywhere in the room.
-  Many papers restrict those much more (fixed mic. array, sources in a circle...)
+//  Many papers restrict those much more (fixed mic. array, sources in a circle...)
+//

-  Talk about the size (in GB) of the dataset
+//  Talk about the size (in GB) of the dataset
-]
+//]